SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Back to `#handleCheckout`.
 - Let's `fetch(this.checkoutHandleUrlValue, {`.
 - Use `method: 'POST',`
-- For headers I will use `'Content-Type': 'application/x-www-form-urlencoded',` because we use `$request->request->get()`.
+- For headers, I will use `'Content-Type': 'application/x-www-form-urlencoded',` because we use `$request->request->get()`.
 - And for body: `new URLSearchParams({ lsCustomerId: lsCustomerId, }),`.
 - Below `.then(response => {`.